Abbasmo72/Bash-Script/README.md

 <hr>

 ## 3. Cleanup Temp Cache
-This bash script is designed to clean various types of files and caches on a system.
-It defines three functions: clean_temp_files removes all files in the /tmp directory, typically used for temporary storage; clean_system_cache clears the system's memory cache by instructing the kernel to drop cached data, dentries, and inodes; and clean_user_cache deletes files from the user's cache directory (usually located at ~/.cache), including browser cache and application-specific files.
-After defining these functions, the script runs them in sequence, printing messages before and after each cleaning process.
-Finally, it outputs "Cleanup complete" to indicate the script has finished.
+This bash script cleans various system caches and files.
+It defines three functions: clean_temp_files removes files in the /tmp directory, clean_system_cache clears the system's memory cache, and clean_user_cache deletes files from the user's ~/.cache directory.
+The script runs these functions in sequence, printing messages before and after each process, and ends with "Cleanup complete."

 View the code <b>[Bash Script Code](BashScript/CleanupTempCache/cleanupTempCacheEnglish.sh)</b>.
 <hr>